torbendury/torbendury.github.io/_posts/2021-10-24-how-chaos-engineering-may-save-your-infrastructure.md

 **When developing software, we are too afraid that something might break.** We trust the operations department or a dedicated team that takes care of architecture, infrastructure and day-to-day operations.
 That will be fine, the team will bend it.
 Well, that's where it's going to explode!

-Werner Vogels, CTO at Amazon Web Services, put it aptly: **Everything fails, all the time.** If we take a look at the monitoring of our systems, we see what he means by this: We experience crashes every day.
+Werner Vogels, CTO at Amazon Web Services, put it aptly: **Everything fails, all the time.** If we take a look at the monitoring of our systems, we see what Vogels means by this: We experience crashes every day.
 Pods are constantly exploding in our Kubernetes clusters, but Kubernetes takes care that they start up again, right?
 Our database is very shaky, we take a complete snapshot of it before each risky transaction (which is generally not a bad thing).
-It's just like that, we've got used to it.
+It is like that, we've got used to it.

-{% include pullquote.html quote="It is high time that we come out of this ball pool of good weather development and start taking care of making our systems resistant." %}
+{% include pullquote.html quote="It is high time that we come out of this ball-pool of good weather development and start taking care of making our systems resistant." %}

 ## Start Breaking Stuff

-**It is not difficult at all to get into Chaos Engineering.** The "hello world" of it is to simply push a component over the cliff.
+**It is not difficult at all to get into Chaos Engineering.** The "hello world" of it is to push a component over the cliff.
 The shutdown tells us if the rest of our system is able to handle the situation and continue to operate normally.

 All of our components are disposable and we have to live with them dying.
 The rest of our system has to gracefully handle it and continue operating - otherwise the customers will run away.

 The churn rate of customers has been firmly anchored in our business metrics for ages, we calculate them and know that every missing customer makes us fluctuate.
-The competition is simply too big for such failures.
+The competition is too big for such failures.

 <div style="text-align: center;">
   <img src="/images/2021-10-24/02.webp" type="image/webp">